mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 Under the CSS specification, @import and @namespace rules should precede all style rules in the style sheet.
 Mimcss doesn't impose such a restriction: when Mimcss inserts the CSS rules into the DOM, it creates the @import statements first and the @namespace rules second, followed by other rules - regardless of their position in the style definition class.
 Mimcss will ignore any @import and @namespace rules specified under the nested grouping rules, such as @media and @supports - also in accordance with the CSS specification.

+## Style Definition Class Properties
+Style definition classes are regular TypeScript classes and thus can have any types of properties and methods.
+Since the main purpose of a style definition class is to define CSS style and at-rules, the majority of properties will be used to define those CSS rules by having properties initialized using functions like `$tag`, `$class`, `$id`, `$style`, etc. Note that property initializations are actually part of object construction, which run even before the body of the constructor does.

+Properties can refer to other properties defined in the same class using the `this.` notation.
+The only requirement is that if property A uses property B, property A must be defined *after* property B.

+Depending on the function used to initialize a property, it has a type that may allow some actions on the property value after the style definition has been activated (and thus there is an instance of the style definition class).
+For example, all style properties have a method `setValue`, which allows setting a value of a CSS property at run-time.
+You can also create methods in the style definition class that manipulate property values.
+This can be useful if you want to change values of multiple properties at once.

 The majority of CSS rules require specifying values for the style properties and that's what the next unit will cover.